arqalite/fire-king-guide/src/combos/ponix/sacred/1-sacred-high-garunix.md

 Once Hyang hits the field, you can use High Kirin to destroy it, triggering its effect to Special Summon 2 Fire Kings from the GY.

 Ulcanix and High Garunix are good options.
-The Ponix in hand would chain to Hyang's effect, allowing you to add a [_Fire King Sky Burn_] to your hand.
+The Ponix in your hand would chain to Hyang's effect, allowing you to add a [_Fire King Sky Burn_] to your hand.
 Ulcanix can then destroy Ponix or High Garunix (for turn 3 pressure) to add a Fire King to your hand, triggering Sacred in the process.

 <center>
 <video controls>